 College: Purdue University

-Major: Interdisciplinary Ecological Science and Engineering
+Major: Interdisciplinary Ecological Sciences and Engineering / Curriculum Studies

 Pursuing: Ph.D